Skinnytaste > Recipes > Gazpacho

 This post may contain affiliate links.
 Read my disclosure policy.

-Gazpacho, a chilled soup made with fresh tomatoes, cucumbers, and bell peppers, is a delicious way to stay cool and hydrated during the hot summer months.
+Gazpacho, a refreshing chilled soup made with ripe tomatoes, cucumbers, and bell peppers, is a delicious dish for hot summer days.
+Blend the fresh ingredients, refrigerate overnight, and enjoy this soup cold, topped with homemade croutons.

-This basic gazpacho recipe includes ripe heirloom tomatoes, cucumber, bell pepper, garlic, shallots, olive oil, and vinegar.
-The vegetables are raw, emphasizing the freshness of the summer ingredients.
-They are blended until smooth, then chilled before serving, resulting in a vibrant, refreshing soup.
-I like to top my gazpacho with more diced cucumbers and peppers, micro greens or fresh basil, a drizzle of olive oil and homemade sourdough croutons for texture.
-For more recipes using summer tomatoes, try my Summer Tomato Salad, Tomato Caprese Salad or Chickpea Salad with Cucumbers and Tomatoes.
+This gazpacho recipe is a chilled Spanish soup made by blending fresh raw heirloom tomatoes, cucumber, bell pepper, garlic, shallots, olive oil, and vinegar.
+Like my cold cucumber soup, it’s truly one of my favorite celebrations of summer’s best ingredients!
+Blended until smooth and chilled before serving, the result is a refreshing, vibrant cold soup.
+I like to top my gazpacho with more diced cucumbers and peppers, microgreens or fresh basil, and a drizzle of olive oil.
+For more recipes using ripe summer tomatoes, try my Summer Tomato Salad, Tomato Caprese Salad, or this Tuscan Panzanella Salad.

 • Gazpacho is the perfect starter to any meal.
 It’s light and delicious and goes well with many summer dishes.

-• Tomatoes: This recipe will be as good as the quality of the tomatoes you use.
-I love using red heirloom or beefsteak tomatoes.
+• Tomatoes: This gazpacho recipe will be as good as the quality of the tomatoes you use.
+I love using red heirloom tomatoes (taste them in my heirloom tomato salad) or beefsteak tomatoes.
 Vine tomatoes also work.

 • Vinegar: You’ll need two tablespoons of sherry vinegar.